PenTestical/linpwn/README.md

 # LINPWN COLLECTION

 Collection of useful Linux privilege escalation exploits in 2022, which worked like a charm during pentest engagements.
+High probability to work, easy to use, get instant root.

 ## Dirty Pipe - a vulnerability in the Linux kernel since 5.8 which allows overwriting data in arbitrary read-only files (CVE-2022-0847)